dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 ## Terminology

 This section presents more precise definitions of common terms used in this document that may be prone to confusion.
+Also see the [Unified Build terminology](./Terminology.md) for more.

 - **Individual/Source repository** – One of the current development repositories, e.g., `dotnet/runtime`.
 An "individual product repository" is then one that contains code for part of the product (but no individual repository contains code to build the whole .NET Core product).
 - **VMR (Virtual Monolithic Repository)** – A repository containing code layout that produces the official build product of .NET Core.
 The repository contains individual product repositories plus tooling to enable a full build of the product.